legalize-dev/legalize-nl/nl/BWBV0001755.md

 The Netherlands Party shall make the following (maximum) contributions to the Project:

 - –.
-BDT 787.473.028,– of Financial Assistance under a Contribution Arrangement;
+BDT 922.000.000,– of Financial Assistance under a Contribution Arrangement;

 - –.
 BDT 131.214.380,– for an NGO component of the Project, through direct contracting by the Embassy;

 - –.
-Euro 3 million for Technical Assistance, through direct contracting by the Embassy;
+EUR 2.685.341,- for Technical Assistance, through direct contracting by the Embassy;

 - –.
 Euro 100.000 for review mission(s) of the Project, to be contracted directly by the Embassy.